LifeBogger presents the Full Story of a Football Manager and Manchester United demigod who is best known by the

 Alex Ferguson has been described as a caring husband by his wife, Cathy.
 He had loved her from day one.

 Ferguson is someone who doesn’t look at the roles of women at home.
 He would sometimes assist in every house chore, including the kitchen.

 Both lovers saw their children grow in happiness.
 For Alex Ferguson, ”Family is not an important thing.
 It’s everything.”

 Their marriage has been described as one of the most successful in the UK.
 One many have seen that is worthy of emulation.
 Their celebrated marital life has lasted for over 51 years.

 About Alex Ferguson’s Children:

-Alex Ferguson’s eldest son Mark was a former manager of Peterborough United and former professional footballer.
+Alex Ferguson’s eldest son Mark was a former manager of Peterborough United and a former professional footballer.

 Another twin, Jason Ferguson, runs a football agency called ‘Elite Sport‘, which was once in partnership with Manchester United during the years of his father managing the club.
 He also runs an events management company.